If you're in town then come and visit us at:

 NOTE: I have now found a photo of a very similar piece in the book,

 Baltimore Museum of Art.
-The book catalogues the Melvin Gutman
+The book catalogs the Melvin Gutman

 Collection, and a similar egg is shown on page 64-65.
 They date it to